-Our course combines science and pharmacy from the start.
+Our pharmacy degree combines science and pharmacy from the start.
 Our aim is to provide you with the skills and knowledge to be a medicines expert to choose from the full range of pharmacy careers.

-It's delivered by the Strathclyde Institute of Pharmacy & Biomedical Sciences which has strong links with the community, hospital and pharmaceutical industry sectors along with Schools of Pharmacy internationally.
+It's delivered by the Strathclyde Institute of Pharmacy & Biomedical Sciences in Glasgow, Scotland.
+The Institute has strong links with the community, hospital and pharmaceutical industry sectors along with schools of pharmacy internationally.

 What you’ll study

-The MPharm degree is an Integrated Masters programme.
-Students will normally enter into Year 2 of the MPharm.
-As the degree leads to a Masters qualification, the workload is higher than that of a BSc Honours degree.
+The MPharm undergraduate degree is an integrated Masters programme.
+Students studying the course will normally enter into Year 2 of the MPharm.
+As the course leads to a masters qualification, the workload is higher than that of a BSc Honours degree.

 Focus is on the normal function of the body and how this is maintained.
 You'll study how nutrients and medicines are used by the body.
 Topics such as the sale and supply of over-the-counter medicines are introduced.

 You'll gain an understanding of the management of patients with common illnesses such as cardiovascular and respiratory diseases, exploring how these occur and how medicines can be used in their treatment.
 You'll also learn about how medicines are formulated and compounded for use and how they interact with the body.